edlangley/inventory-webapp/README.md

 	$ mysql -u root -p <currentpasswd>
 	mysql> CREATE USER 'mysqluser'@'localhost';
 	mysql> SET PASSWORD FOR 'mysqluser'@'localhost' = PASSWORD('mysqlpass');

+Alternatively, edit the file admin-auth.php with an appropriate username and password to suit your MySQL installation.

+admin-auth.php connects to a database called "electronics".
+You can change the database name, if you want to inventorise something else.
+Just change the name passed to the `mysql_select_db` call in admin-auth.php, and use that database name instead in the following commands.

+Create a MySQL database called electronics on the system:

+	# mysql -u root
+	mysql> CREATE DATABASE electronics;
 	mysql> GRANT ALL ON electronics.* TO 'mysqluser'@'localhost';
 	mysql> exit

-Alternatively, edit the file admin-auth.php with an appropriate username and password to suit your MySQL installation.

-You can changes the database name too, if you want to inventorise something else.
-Just change the directory name which is copied to the mysql data directory, and refer to the different name in the above commands.
-Remember to also change the name passed to the mysql_select_db call in admin-auth.php.
+Then import the MySQL dump in sql-db-sample/ to that MySQL database.

+	# mysql -u root electronics < /path/to/electronics.sql

 Check the database is loaded properly and accessible: